Adelic line bundles on quasi-projective varieties: Algebraic dynamics

-Let $K$ be a number field or a constant field.
-Let $S$ be a quasi-projective variety over $K$ with function field $F=K(S)$.
-Let $(X,f,L)$ be a \emph{polarized algebraic dynamical system} over $S$, i.e., $X$ is a flat and projective integral scheme over $S$, $f:X\to X$ is an endomorphism over $S$, and $L$ is an $f$-ample $\QQ$-line bundle and satisfying $f^*L \simeq qL$ for some rational number $q>1$.
+\kkk Let $S$ be a quasi-projective variety over $k$ with function field $F$.
+Let $(X,f,L)$ be a \emph{polarized algebraic dynamical system} over $S$, i.e. $X$ is a flat and projective integral scheme over $S$, $f:X\to X$ is an endomorphism over $S$, and $L$ is an $f$-ample $\QQ$-line bundle satisfying $f^*L \simeq qL$ for some rational number $q>1$.

 By Tate's limiting argument, we can construct a canonical adelic $\QQ$-line bundle $\overline L_f\in \wh\Pic(X)_{\QQ,\nef}$ extending $L$ which is $f$-invariant in that $f^*\overline L_f \simeq q\overline L_f$.
 Here $\wh\Pic(X)_{\QQ,\nef}$ denotes the sub-semigroup of $\wh\Pic(X)_{ \QQ}$ consisting of positive rational multiples of elements of $\wh\Pic(X)_{\nef}$.